haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 Notice that ``()``, ``1``, ``True`` do not allocate any memory.
 This is because ``weigh`` measures *heap* allocations.
-Thus, anything that GHC concludes can be floated out of ``main`` and treated like a constant will return 0 allocations.
+Thus, anything that GHC concludes can be allocated at compile time, floated out of ``main`` and treated like a constant will return 0 allocations.
 The list allocates due to the use of List Ranges.
 Contrast that with a static literal version:

 .. code-block:: bash